serge-mugisha/NodeJS-CSV-Toolkit/Notes.md

 - Write a single unit-test using a testing framework to test your new advanced topic (If using a sorting algorithm, did the program sort the records correctly)

+## A4 Instructions

+- Horizontal Bar Chart
+- The user must be able to interact with the program at run time to customize the output (what parts of the data to chart on)

 ** pipeline-incidents-comprehensive-data